hothithanhthao/hobbyApp/README.md

 ## Setup

-To run this project, install it locally using npm:
+To run this project, install it locally using node:

 ```
 $ cd ../hobby-backend